 In 2008, she participated in a triathlon in Vancouver to raise funds for her chosen charities.

 Jennifer and Ken Dixon in 1997

-On June 14 1998, Jennifer married Canadian entrepreneur Kenneth L. Dixon in Michigan whom she met through mutual friends.
+In June 14 1998, Jennifer married Canadian entrepreneur Kenneth L. Dixon in Bangor County, Michigan whom she met through mutual friends.
 Ken has a son and a daughter from a previous marriage.

 In October 2005, Jennifer became a first time mother after giving birth to a baby girl.
 The family splits their time between Los Angeles and Vancouver.

 “When I gave birth to my daughter , leaving the hospital, my mind completely blown open.
 You realize that with every single person on this earth there was some woman who gave birth to them.
 It's such a simple idea but all of the sudden I felt like I joined the sisterhood of being a mother” . - Hello Magazine 2011

 In 2003, Jennifer was cast in the role of Bette Porter on the Showtime’s hit drama series “The L Word”, a show that was set around a group of lesbian women in West Hollywood.
 The series premiered on January 18, 2004 and Jennifer's touching portrayal of Bette Porter and the magical chemistry with her co-star Laurel Holloman, who played her partner Tina Kennard, turned her into a gay icon and a passionate spokesperson for LGBT rights and her career soared once again.